Smitha28/First_Shiny_App/README.md

 If you run into any problems, I'd be happy to help!
 >>>shiny::runGitHub('Shiny_App', 'Smitha28')

 P.S.
-Working on getting it published on ShinyApps.io.
+For those who are beginners to Shiny & R/don't have RStudio installed yet, I am working on getting it published on ShinyApps.io.
 Will keep posted here if I eventually do it!